YuriBrandi/Proletheus/README.md

 Friendly objects consist of a series of Flying Objects needed to make both the classification and the interception non-trivial.

+Note that defence missiles are also classified by the Radar and it's important not to have *false-positives* in this regard.

 <p align='left'>
     <img src=md_images/airbus.png width=500>
     <img src=md_images/flock.png width=500>